supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 ## Lab Objectives

-After completing this lab, you will be able to complete the following :
+After completing this lab, you will be able to complete the following exercises:

 -  Exercise 1 - Create a new user and test their application admin rights
 -  Exercise 2 - Assign the application admin role and create an app